kyouryuukunn/renpy-ActionEditor/README.md

         """
          :doc: camera

-         Resets the camera and 3D layers positions.
+         Resets the camera, 3D layers positions and the focus position, the depth of field.
          """

     def camera_restore():